VoltDB/voltdb/examples/positionkeeper/README.md

 Customizing this Example
 ---------------------------
-See the "deployment-examples" directory within the "examples" directory for ways to alter the default single-node, no authorization deployment style of the examples.
+See the "deployment-examples" directory within the "examples/HOWTOs" directory for ways to alter the default single-node, no authorization deployment style of the examples.
 There are readme files and example deployment XML files for different clustering, authorization, export, logging and persistence settings.